Israel’s ‘anti-Zionists’ brave police beatings, smears to demand end to war

 “[Another child] pointed to a different dead baby and said, ‘This is a doll’.”

-Addam Yekutieli, an anti-Zionist Israeli and a graffiti artist, was also at the protest.
+Addam, an anti-Zionist Israeli and a graffiti artist, who did not disclose his full name, was also at the protest.
 He said that an Israeli woman called the demonstrators “traitors” and said that her own brother had died fighting for Israel in Gaza.

-While Yekutieli was heartbroken to hear about her loss, he said he believes that the government is weaponising Israeli grief to commit atrocities in Gaza.
+While Addam was heartbroken to hear about her loss, he said he believes that the government is weaponising Israeli grief to commit atrocities in Gaza.
 He added that he tries to humanise Palestinians through his art and spoke about one project where he photographed the physical scars that Palestinians and Israelis bore from past conflicts.

 “Once there is empathy, it creates an entirely different foundation to begin engaging in reality,” he told Al Jazeera.
 “It should be a given that people in Gaza are human beings with families, dreams and jobs.